A stratified homotopy hypothesis: Introduction

 This work is the second paper in a larger program, currently in progress.
 We now outline a part of this program, in order of logical dependency.
-This part consists of five papers, the last of which proves the cobordism hypothesis, after Baez--Dolan \cite{baezdolan}, Costello \cite{cycat}, Hopkins--Lurie (unpublished), and Lurie \cite{cobordism}. \begin{enumerate}
+This part consists of a number of papers, the last of which proves the cobordism hypothesis, after Baez--Dolan \cite{baezdolan}, Costello \cite{cycat}, Hopkins--Lurie (unpublished), and Lurie \cite{cobordism}. \begin{enumerate}

 \item[\bf \cite{aft1}:] {\bf Local structures on stratified spaces}, by the first two authors with Hiro Lee Tanaka, establishes a theory of stratified spaces based on the notion of conical smoothness.
 This theory is tailored for the present program, and intended neither to supplant or even address outstanding theories of stratified spaces.
-This theory of conically smooth stratified spaces and their moduli is closed under the basic operations of taking products, open cones of compact objects, restricting to open subspaces, and forming open covers, and it enjoys a notion of derivative which, in particular, gives the following: \begin{itemize} \item[~] For the open cone $\sC(L)$ on a compact stratified space $L$, taking the derivative at the cone-point implements a homotopy equivalence between \emph{spaces} of conically smooth automorphisms
+This theory of conically smooth stratified spaces and their moduli is closed under the basic operations of taking products, open cones of compact objects, restricting to open subspaces, and forming open covers, and it has a notion of derivative which, in particular, gives the following critical result: \begin{itemize} \item[~] For the open cone $\sC(L)$ on a compact conically smooth stratified space $L$, taking the derivative at the cone-point implements a homotopy equivalence between \emph{spaces} of conically smooth automorphisms

 \end{itemize} This work also introduces the notion of a constructible bundle, along with other classes of maps between stratified spaces.

 \item[\bf Present:] The present work proves that stratified spaces are parametrizing objects for $\infty$-categories.
 Specifically, we construct a functor $\exit\colon \strat \to \Cat_\infty$ and show that the resulting restricted Yoneda functor $\Cat_\infty \to \Psh(\strat)$ is fully faithful.
 The image is characterized by specific geometric descent conditions.
 We call these presheaves \emph{striation sheaves}.
 We develop this theory so as to construct particular examples of $\infty$-categories by hand from stratified geometry: $\Bun$, $\Exit$, and variations thereof.
 As striation sheaves, $\Bun$ classifies constructible bundles, $\Bun \colon K\mapsto \{X\xra{\sf cbl} K\}$, while $\Exit$ classifies constructible bundles with a section.